vwolanyk/click-clock/README.md

 - users must provide an email and username on sign up
 - work logs can only span a range within a given day (_ie cannot have start time on one day and end time next day_)
 - Forgot to "log out"?
 Home page shows user any open logs
+- home page shows user's current "open log" (only a start_time)
+- work logs are ordered by start_time

 ## The Stack